TomOdellSheetMusic/Signal-Portable-Auto-Updater/README.md

 Since the Signal Portable App from Portapps is a bit of a hassle to update each time, here is an easy script for you to use.

 ## Requirements
-A working <a href="https://github.com/portapps/signal-portable">Signal Portable</a> instance
+A working <a href="https://github.com/portapps/signal-portable">Signal Portable</a> instance from PortApps.

 ## Usage
 Simply put the batch folder into wherever you have your Signal Portable instance.
+This can also be done by extracting the zip from the Releases Tab. <br>
 The batch folder needs to be on the same level as the app, data and log folders.
 The icon file is in case you want to make a shortcut to your start menu and want it to look nicer.
 <br>
 <br>
 ### Like this